Heather Martel

 Get in Touch

-Still in stages of discovery from my own brush with death, I’m not publicly offering direct services at this time.
-However, I am connected to a network of trusted practitioners and can provide resources.
+Although I’m not widely offering direct services at this time, I am connected to a network of trusted practitioners in Ottawa, Ontario and can provide appropriate resources.
+Please reach out if you are looking for support and don’t know where to begin.

 Thank you!